Dandandooo/RustRegex/README.md

 ## Why we chose this

 I (Daniel) have had mild success making a more basic regex compiler in python, but it ended up being horrendously complicated and unreadable, which hopefully I can improve upon, while learning a lot about managing datastructures in rust.

+I (Sohum) wanted to work with graphs since I have only learned about them theoretically, but have never applied them on a real project.
+Creating a regex compiler seemed like the perfect way to implement a graph while also learning how Rust works and gaining Rust experience.